radareorg/radare2/doc/macos.md

 	$ codesign -dv binr/radare2/radare2

+Additionally, you can run the following command to add the non-priviledge user (username) to the Developer Tools group in macOS, avoiding the related Xcode prompts:

+	$ sudo dscl . append /Groups/_developer GroupMembership <username>

 After doing it you should be able to debug on macOS without root permissions!

 	$ r2 -d mybin